jaimiles23/Alexa-Utils/README.md

 # AlexaUtils

-AlexaUtils is a Python library with utility classes and functions to supplement the Python AWS SDK for Alexa skill development.
+AlexaUtils is a PyPi with utility classes and functions to supplement the Python AWS SDK for Alexa skill development.

 ## Installation